 - Benches, but no picnic tables or grills

-- Official City of Lake Forest website
+- Official City of Lake Forest park information

 - Nearest public library branch: El Toro Library